 Everything you need to know...

-- You are encouraged to experiment with a variety of techniques and materials.
+- Experiment with a variety of techniques and materials in state-of-the-art studios.

-- Master the essential traditional, new and technological skills for a successful career.
+- Master the traditional, new and technological skills you'll need for a successful career.

 How you learn